STRUCTURALGENETICS/ncov/docs/setup.md

 The following instructions use [Conda](https://docs.conda.io/en/latest/) to install the tools you'll need for this tutorial.
 Conda is a package and environment management system that allows you to install Python and other software into controlled environments without disrupting other software you have installed (e.g., on your computer, your shared cluster, etc.).
-To install the full Nextstrain toolkit, [see the Nextstrain installation documentation](https://docs.nextstrain.org/en/latest/install-nextstrain.html).

 <p style="color: #055160; background-color: #cff4fc; border-color: #b6effb; padding: 1em; border-radius: .25rem;">
 If you use Microsoft Windows, [install the Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).